Note: It may be necessary to click on Great Day or The Aboite Independent (above) to update the page of your choosing to the current date!

 To hear the complete 15-minute program click > on the sound bar above.

-This Book Review is by Jared Derby, a professional writing major at Taylor University.
+This Book Review is by Margaret Frye, a professional writing major at Taylor University in Upland, IN

 Review used by permission of Evangelical Church Library Association (ECLA)